European Film Gateway: Technical interoperability and access

 All metadata provided by the contributing archives is stored centrally in the EFG metadata repository, which was developed in the EFG project.
 The EFG metadata model is mostly based on the EN 15907: Film identification - Enhancing interoperability of metadata - Element sets and structures standard.
 Also other models, such as FRBR as well as WPE defined by the OLAC have been considered during establishing the EFG data model.

-The multilingual and non-standardised metadata delivered by content providers is harmonised and cleaned before it is ingested in the EFG system.
+The multilingual and non-standardized metadata delivered by content providers is harmonised and cleaned before it is ingested in the EFG system.
 In contrast to the metadata, which is stored centrally, the digital objects remain on individual online platforms run by the archives.
 Deep links refer the user directly to the objects.

 The EFG implemented the technology developed by the Digital Repository Infrastructure Vision for European Research (DRIVER) project.
 This open service system enables the creation and maintenance of infrastructures capable of supporting the construction of Information Spaces of digital objects collected from various archives.
 It also permits the creation of service-oriented applications where services can be shared and re-used in other contexts.